GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 git clone https://github.com/GoogleCloudPlatform/dataflow-opinion-analysis
 ```

-Change directories to the `df-opinion-analysis` directory.
+Go to the `dataflow-opinion-analysis` directory.
 The exact path
 depends on where you placed the directory when you cloned the sample files from
 GitHub.